magnussimonsen/Luna5/src/README-BEST-PRACTICE.md

 - **Use arrow functions only for:**
   - Simple one-line operations (e.g., `items.map(item => item.id)`)
   - Callback functions where context preservation is needed
+- **AVOID ARROW FUNCTIONS for anything that isn't a single one-line expression (one arrow).** Use regular functions otherwise.
 - **Avoid nested arrow functions** - use named functions or extract logic instead
 - **Prefer explicit returns** over implicit returns for multi-line functions